lee-hodg/singularity/README.md

 # Theme user guide #

+This is a Mezzanine (A Django CMS) theme.

 ## Setting the homepage. ##

 One of the first tasks you will have after installing the theme is to first create a new `HomePage` type of page in the admin area.
 After doing so, set the URL to `/` in the meta data.
 Now edit the `urls.py` by commenting out the entry for static homepage, and uncommenting the